Mathématique: Lantean Dream Team: Part 2

 “It’s McKay’s favorite fictional example,” Sheppard admits.

-He waits for the pang that accompanies thoughts of Rodney McKay, but it doesn’t hit so hard this time.
+He braces for the pang that accompanies thoughts of Rodney McKay, but it doesn’t hit so hard this time.
 Maybe part of that is due to where he is: crouched in the shrouded heart of a silver city, a crystal lined depression open between him and Nick Rush.
 Morgan’s glamour sings in the walls.

-Their book-page world is probably coming to an end.
 But at least he got to coax a sleeping city awake.
 Fly Ancient ships and Wraith darts, walk silver bridges over living sea with the greatest mathematician his species has ever produced, drop crystal-frozen flame into the waiting heart of Atlantis.

 Rush’s hair and eyes catch the undulating ocean hues coming through the sealights overhead.